 If you want to spend less time doing tactical work (like selling, meeting with customers or getting jobs out the door) and become the leader your business needs and deserves, then you have to create a vision of a business in which you’re not occupying the Technician position boxes (or all the boxes) on your organization chart.

 If you want to sell your company in the next five years, or the next 15, you need to think about how your business needs to be structured to make that possible.

 If you want to take back your life as a business owner, there should be a direct and purposeful relationship between your vision for your life and your vision for your business.

 3. Change the way you spend your time

 This is where things get really challenging.
 You have to change.
 You have to develop new skills that won’t feel comfortable at the start but will become second nature before too long.
 You also have to drop some long-ingrained habits and behaviors.
 There’s no getting around it.

 Your business is a place to invest time in developing the skills of your inner Manager and inner Entrepreneur.
-It’s a place to learn how to let go of your need to do things yourself (so you can be sure they’re done right) and begin, instead, to inspire others to produce results according to your standards.
-Once you awaken your other personalities and give them time and focus, they will give you so much back in return.
+It’s a place to learn how to let go of your need to do things yourself so you can be sure they’re done right, and begin instead to inspire others to produce results according to your values and standards.
+Once you awaken your other personalities and give them time and focus, they will give you back so much in return.
 Your managerial personality loves turning chaos into order through structure.
 Your entrepreneurial personality loves turning the present into the future through innovation.
 To take back your life, you need to change the way you spend your time—your most finite and precious resource.

-This is what it takes to make the transition from where you are today to a business you love leading, and a life you love living.
+This is what it takes to make the transition from where you are today to a business you love leading and a life you love living.
 It isn’t a mystery; it’s just work.
 It may be a different kind of work than what you’re used to, but in the end it’s still work.
 Fulfilling work.
 Rewarding work.
 Work that can be done by anyone who puts their mind and their heart into it.
-Work that’s worth doing—because you matter.
+Work that’s worth doing—because you and your business matter.